mleng-shared/awesome-data-science-refs/README.md

-# Data Science + Machine Learning Resources
+# Data Science Reference Material

-This repostiory is a central location for referencing various Data Science and Machine Learning blogs, GitHubs, publications, and other various training material.
+This repostiory is a central location for referencing various Data Science topics ranging from blogs, GitHub repos, publications, and other various training material and books.

 ## Machine Learning